NoBrainerORM/nobrainer.io/docs/querying.md

 * `where()` also accept belongs\_to associations.
 In which case, the foreign key is used.
 For example `Comment.where(:post => Post.first)` is valid. `Post.first.comments` is better though.

 * Nested hash queries are supported.
-Example:
-  `where(:address => {:state.in => %w(NY CA)})` matches the `state `attribute from
+For example `where(:address => {:state.in => %w(NY CA)})` matches the `state `attribute from
   the `address` hash.